peterdemin/peterdemin.github.io/source/12_articles/81-fedup.md

 Accepting a peer means:

 1. Create a new user account.
-2. Initialize a bare git repo, and configure a post-receive hook that updates the HTML contents.
+2. Initialize a bare git repo, and configure a post-receive hook that updates the HTML contents through `fedup deploy`.
 3. Add peer's public key to the authorized keys for this user account.

 Once accepted, hub can push content to this spoke for replication.